8Crafter-Studios/8Crafter-Wiki/README.md

-# Minecraft Bedrock Wiki
+# 8Crafter Wiki

-Welcome to the Bedrock Wiki!
+Welcome to the 8Crafter Wiki!

 🔗 [View the Site](https://8crafter-studios.github.io/8Crafter-Wiki/) 🔗